azure-glades/obsidian-notes/Operating Systems/Synchronization/Solutions/Synchronization Hardware.md

 flag = true;
 ```
  The `memory_barrier()` prevents re-ordering of operations and ensures they are run in sequence.
 Also updates the value of x to all the processors.
- > Memory barriers are considered low-level operations only used when writing kernels
+ > Memory barriers are considered low-level operations only used when writing kernel modules

 ## 2. Hardware Instructions
 Special hardware instructions/functions that are used in modifying and manipulating memory addresses  *atomically*, via